Jialyka Maharani: Education

 Jialyka received her early education at Sekolah Menengah Pertama Negeri 17 Palembang from 2009 to 2012, Sekolah Menengah Atas Negeri 17 Palembang 2012 to 2015, and Sekolah Dasar Islam Al-Azhar Palembang from 2003 to 2009).
-She majored in D3 public relations communication throughout his time in the University of Indonesia Vocational Education Program from 2015 to 2018.
+She majored in D3 public relations communication throughout her time in the University of Indonesia Vocational Education Program from 2015 to 2018.
 After joining DPD RI, Jialyka went on to study S1 communication science at Bina Darma University, where she eventually earned a bachelor's degree in 2021.

 Career

-Soon after receiving her degree, Jialyka was chosen to join DPD RI.
+Soon after receiving her degree, Jialyka was elected to the DPD RI.
 Since Jialyka and Sabam Sirait were the DPD's youngest and oldest members, they were chosen to serve as the organization's temporary leaders in October 2019.
 After garnering 337,954 votes in the South Sumatra Electoral District (Dapil), she was able to become a senator.

 On 1 October 2019, just 113 senators out of the 136 elected DPD members were present, with Jialyka headed the meeting.
 She then asked for consent from all present DPD members, and the session was adjourned for five minutes.
 After that, she read the planned DPD agenda to carry on with the trial.
 Senators' interruptions, with some went so far as to call Jialyka by name without mentioning the chairman of the court.
 As per Tribunnews on 28 October 2021, Jialyka urged the younger generation to get involved in politics and contribute to the growth of Indonesia during Youth Pledge Day.
 She thinks that being young does not prevent someone from entering the political field.

 Jialyka called on nations to act diplomatically right now to put an end to the conflict between Israel and Palestine via her social media accounts in October 2023.
 Before the DPR RI plenary session, she expressed his opinions while donning a Palestinian scarf.
 She specifically brought to the Indonesian people's attention their struggle for independence.